Torquhil Matheson: Military career

-In July 1915, Matheson advanced to command the 46th Brigade, part of the 15th (Scottish) Division, and remained in this position until March 1917, when he was promoted to major-general and took over the 20th (Light) Division.
+In July 1915, Matheson was advanced to the temporary rank of brigadier general and placed in command of the 46th Brigade, part of the 15th (Scottish) Division.
+His brevet rank was advanced to colonel in January 1917, and shortly afterwards was awarded the Order of Saint Stanislaus, 3rd Class.
+He remained commanding the 46th Brigade until March 1917, when he was promoted to major general and was made general officer commanding (GOC) of the 20th (Light) Division.
 In August, shortly before the division was due to deploy in the Battle of Passchendaele, Matheson was severely affected by a German gas barrage that struck his headquarters, forcing him to relinquish control of the division.
-In September he took over the 4th Division, remaining in this position until September 1918, when he was replaced by Louis Lipsett and took charge of the Guards Division, which he led for the final months of the war until the armistice with Germany in November 1918, which ended hostilities.
+In September, now presumably recovered, he was promoted once again to temporary major general (having reverted to brevet colonel upon leaving his old division) and took over the 4th Division, remaining in this position until September 1918, when he was replaced by Major General Louis Lipsett and took charge of the Guards Division, which he led for the final months of the war until the armistice with Germany in November 1918, which ended hostilities.

-In 1918, Matheson was made a Companion of the Order of the Bath and the following year was awarded the Croix de Guerre and appointed a Companion of the Order of St Michael and St George on relinquishing command of the Guards Division.
-In 1922, he was advanced to Knight Commander of the Order of the Bath "for valuable services rendered in the Field with the Waziristan Force" and commanded the 7th Guards Brigade and then the 7th Infantry Division.
-He then became General Officer Commanding (GOC) of the 54th (East Anglian) Division in February 1927.
+In January 1918, Matheson was appointed a Companion of the Order of the Bath and the following year was awarded the Croix de Guerre and appointed a Companion of the Order of St Michael and St George on relinquishing command of the Guards Division, which also saw him relinquish his temporary rank of major general and revert to brevet colonel.
+He was, however, granted his major general's rank, now made permanent, in June and in January 1920 was given a temporary appointment in the command of a division.
+In 1922, he was advanced to Knight Commander of the Order of the Bath "for valuable services rendered in the Field with the Waziristan Force", and commanded the 7th Guards Brigade and then the 7th Infantry Division.
+He then became GOC of the 54th (East Anglian) Division, a Territorial Army (TA) formation, in February 1927.
+He was promoted to lieutenant general in June 1930.